From Portland Afoot

-You might have seen our work discussed or linked in The Oregonian, the Mercury, KGW, KOIN, Oregon Public Broadcasting, Willamette Week, Sunset Magazine, Sustainable Business Oregon, BikePortland or the Portland Business Journal, which called us part of "Portland’s most fertile new media period since the Portland Mercury and Portland Tribune appeared."
+You might have seen Portland Afoot's work discussed or linked in The Oregonian, the Mercury, KGW, KOIN, Oregon Public Broadcasting, Willamette Week, Sunset Magazine, Sustainable Business Oregon, BikePortland or the Portland Business Journal, which called us part of "Portland’s most fertile new media period since the Portland Mercury and Portland Tribune appeared."

 However you caught our drift, we're part of the new generation of topical local news operations that are sweeping the country as general-interest newspapers and TV decline.
 We hope you enjoy building a new media system as much as we do.

 Want to know even more about us, like how you can help, when we started and who we bank with?
 We've got you covered.